 Epilepsy is the most widely known cause of seizures, but many people who suffer from seizures and seizure disorders are not epileptic.
 Other causes include traumatic brain injury and toxic chemical exposure, sometimes due to someone’s negligence.
 Seizures indicate an electrical malfunction within the brain.

 The most important thing to do when you, your child or another loved one you know suffers a first seizure is to seek immediate medical attention.
 This alarming event can indicate an undiagnosed injury or disease, and effective anti-seizure medications are available.
 In addition, you may suspect a cause that calls for legal action directed at recovering financial compensation that will pay for treatment and help you address other damages and costs.

 At Eisenberg, Cutt, Kendell & Olson in Salt Lake City, we have taken successful action for many brain injury victims and proved liability on the part of negligent drivers, manufacturers and other companies, landlords, and other defendants.
-If you suspect that someone else is responsible for the accident or condition that now causes seizures for you or a family member, our Salt Lake City brain injury attorneys are ready to help you explore your legal options.
+If you suspect that someone else is responsible for the accident or condition that now causes seizures for you or a family member, we ready to help you explore your legal options.